 In addition to asking viewers to give your video a thumbs up, you also shouldn’t be afraid to directly ask viewers to subscribe at the end of your video.

-If someone likes your video so much that they decide to subscribe to everything you upload, that’s a huge positive signal to YouTube.
+If someone likes your video so much that they decide to subscribe to everything you upload, that’s a hugely positive signal to YouTube.

 These strategies will help your videos receive more initial traffic, but it’s important to remember that even the best promotional strategies won’t work if your video is not interesting.
 Focus first on creating quality content, then use the strategies I’ve discussed to drive rankings and engagement.